Particular/docs.particular.net/tutorials/nservicebus-step-by-step/3-multiple-endpoints/tutorial.md

  1. Open the new **PlaceOrderHandler.cs** in **Sales** and change the namespace from `ClientUI` to `Sales` to match its new home.
  1. Visual Studio's default action when you drag files between projects is to copy them, so you must delete the old **PlaceOrderHandler.cs** from the **ClientUI** endpoint.

-So now that the handler is in the correct endpoint, what would happen if we started the solution?
-Sales now has a message handler, but recall that ClientUI is still calling `endpointInstance.SendLocal(command)` which effectively sends the message to itself, but it doesn't have a handler anymore.
+Now that the handler is in the correct endpoint, what would happen if we started the solution?
+Sales now has a message handler, but recall that ClientUI is still calling `endpointInstance.SendLocal(command)` which effectively sends the message to itself.
+But it doesn't have a handler for this message anymore.

 If you attempt to place an order in the ClientUI, an exception will be thrown because ClientUI no longer has a handler for it: